-We include happy parenting in the domestic bliss quadrant not only because we are parents ourselves but because we each encounter kids (and their parents) at some point in our lives.
+A discussion on relationships won’t be complete unless we include happy parenting – not only because I’m a parent myself but because we all encounter kids (and their parents) at some point in our lives.

 The way we treat children, others and our own, reflect the way we look at the world around us.